AFFILIATE MARKETING WITH GOOGLE ADS

 Performance Optimization

-Before you start setting up any Google Ads campaigns you need to think about what you would like to accomplish with your campaigns.
-Do you want people to interact with your content, do you want them to sign up for a newsletter, do you want someone to click on an affiliate link or do you actually want someone to buy a product?
-Now, you can have multiple goals that you would like to accomplish with your campaigns, but it is essential that you define each one of them first and create a small overview for yourself.
+Before you start setting up any Google Ads campaigns, you need to think about what you would like to accomplish with them.
+Do you want people to interact with your content?
+Do you want them to sign up for a newsletter?
+Do you want someone to click on an affiliate link, or do you actually want someone to buy a product?
+Now, you can have multiple goals that you would like to accomplish with your campaigns, but you must define each one of them first and create a small overview for yourself.

-1. User clicked on affiliate link leading to merchant
+1. The user clicked on the affiliate link leading to the merchant

-2. User generated a sale on merchant’s website
+2. The user generated a sale on the merchant’s website

-A lot of affiliate publishers have the misconception that it is not possible to track conversions that happen on the merchant’s website in Google Ads without placing a pixel on their website, but it is actually quite easy once you understand the data flow.
-You need to consider that advertisers already placed a pixel or code of the affiliate network on their website in order to trigger conversion events.
-Now, you can make use of that to help you track conversions properly by using the affiliate networks’ API, Postback URL and SubIDs.
+Many affiliate publishers have the misconception that it is impossible to track conversions on the merchant’s website in Google Ads without placing a pixel on their website.
+Still, it is quite easy once you understand the data flow.
+You need to consider that advertisers have already placed a pixel or code of the affiliate network on their website to trigger conversion events.
+Now, you can use that to help you track conversions properly by using the affiliate networks’ API, Postback URL, and SubIDs.

-Now you might think this is getting too technical already, but I will spear you with the technical aspects, since wecantrack provides a JavaScript tag and WordPress plugin that will handle them for you (you can find more information on how to make use of those here).
+You might think this is getting too technical already, but we will spear you with the technical aspects since wecantrack provides a JavaScript tag and WordPress plugin that will handle them for you (you can find more information on how to make use of those here).
 But this is the process put in simple words:

 The idea is to track sessions and clicks from your website and place unique click IDs in the SubID parameters of your affiliate links.
 The conversions are then collected via APIs or Postback.
-The SubID values will help to attribute the conversions to the sessions, delivering the necessary information that is needed to integrate the conversion data in tools like Google Analytics, Google Ads, Facebook and more.
+The SubID values will help attribute the conversions to the sessions, delivering the information needed to integrate the conversion data in tools like Google Analytics, Google Ads, Facebook, and more.

 The following two dataflow charts demonstrate the dataflow of an affiliate publisher that does not use data attribution and an affiliate publisher that does attribute and integrate via wecantrack.